Your Dog Home Alone

 How Do You Know If Your Dog is Lonely?

 Dogs communicate with their owners through their actions.
-A dog that is injuring itself (like with excessive licking or tail biting) or causing other disturbances (like barking or destroying property) during longer stretches of time spent alone may be reacting to loneliness, which is an especially likely cause if the amount of alone-time has recently increased.
+A dog that is injuring itself (like with excessive licking or tail biting), or causing other disturbances (like barking or destroying property), may react to feeling lonely during more extended periods spent alone.
+This behavior change will be more likely if the amount of alone-time has recently increased.
 Once your veterinarian has ruled out medical explanations for the problematic behaviors, emotional problems can, and should, be addressed.